-47. Mr. Clean Magic Eraser is a must to have on hand especially with small children.
-I use mine for floor scuffs, marks on the wall, cleaning sneakers, scuff marks on suede and my white kitchen garbage can but there are tons of other uses.
+47. Mr. Clean Magic Eraser is a must to have on hand, especially with small children.
+I use mine for floor scuffs, marks on the wall, cleaning sneakers, scuff marks on suede, and my white kitchen garbage can but there are tons of other uses.

 50. Use your dryer to fluff and dust pillows.
 Toss in a couple of wool dryer balls with them.

-Obviously, not an exhaustive list but I do have a few closing thought before I end this post.
+Obviously, not an exhaustive list but I do have a few closing thoughts before I end this post.
 Always tidy first before cleaning.
 Make sure you have the right tools on hand and put aside funds as your budget permits to purchase products and tools that simplify your home keeping if you can.
 Invest in multi-purpose cleaners and always work to declutter before you organize.